The Music & Dance Scheme

-Choristers are admitted under a special scheme whereby they receive a grant from Manchester Cathedral, leaving parents or the student's Local Education Authority to find the balance.
+Choristers are admitted under a special scheme whereby they receive a grant (currently £4,000 p.a.) from Manchester Cathedral, and parents fund the balance.
 Parents deal directly with the Cathedral on financial matters but ultimately it is the parents who are responsible for paying the School fees.
 Choristers are specifically excluded from the Music & Dance Scheme though there is nothing to prevent a Chorister who passes the mandatory audition subsequently joining the Scheme.

 Acceptance & deposit fee